 Genocide is one of the most vexing global challenges we face.
 The 20th century, haunted by the Holocaust, Rwanda, Cambodia, Ottoman Turkey, and other episodes of mass violence, has been referred to as “the century of genocide” Already in the 21st century, genocide has struck in Darfur, the Democratic Republic of Congo, and Syria and genocide alerts are issued with alarming frequency.

 What can be done?
 While some diplomatic, governmental, and non-governmental initiatives have been recently undertaken to work on genocide prevention, there has less academic focus on this issue.
-CGHR’s UNESCO Chair on Genocide Prevention seeks fill this gap by undertaking research, scholarship, education, and outreach on this topic.
+CGHR’s UNESCO Chair in Genocide Prevention seeks fill this gap by undertaking research, scholarship, education, and outreach on this topic.
 In doing so, it combines a rigorous academic approach with an effort to seek engagement between scholars and practitioners.

-The UNESCO Chair on Genocide Prevention builds on a tradition of genocide studies at Rutgers.
-Raphael Lemkin, the scholar/activist who coined the term genocide and worked tirelessly for its criminalization in international law, taught at Rutgers-Newark in the 1950s, creating a tradition of interest in genocide, conflict resolution.
+The UNESCO Chair in Genocide Prevention builds on a tradition of genocide studies at Rutgers.
+Raphael Lemkin, the scholar/activist who coined the term genocide and worked tirelessly for its criminalization in international law, taught at Rutgers-Newark in the mid-1950s, creating a tradition of interest in genocide, conflict resolution.
 Other Rutgers professors subsequently undertook research and advocacy on genocide and genocide prevention.
-And, in 2007, Rutgers established the Center for the Study of Genocide and Human Rights.
+Then, in 2007, Rutgers established the Center for the Study of Genocide and Human Rights.